mikehearn/nodejvm/README.md

 }
 ```

 The `nodejs` block synchronises with the NodeJS event loop, thus making access to the JavaScript engine safe.
-The
-lambda will be run on an alternative thread, and execution will block until the lambda returns.

-**You must only access JavaScript types from inside nodejs blocks**.
-This is important.
-NodeJS will be using the JVM
-heap so you can store references to JS objects wherever you like, however, due to the need to synchronize with the
-NodeJS event loop, even something as simple as calling toString() on a JS type will fail unless you are inside the block.
-JavaScript is not thread safe and implements rules similar to Visual Basic 6.
-[Learn more here](https://medium.com/graalvm/multi-threaded-java-javascript-language-interoperability-in-graalvm-2f19c1f9c37b).

-It's safe to put `nodejs` blocks anywhere.
-You can nest them inside each other, and if you run a `nodejs` block whilst
-already on the event loop thread it will simply execute the code block immediately.
-Just remember not to block the
-NodeJS main thread itself: everything in JavaScript land is event driven.

-## Value

-The native type you get out of `eval` is `Value`, which gives you a fairly standard stringly typed API:
+If you ask `eval` for a `Value`, you can use Kotlin's indexing operators to treat it as a dictionary:

 ```kotlin
 nodejs {